 What If I Don't Qualify for a Pell Grant?

-The government has set up the Pell Grant program to help students in lower income families attend college.
-However, there are many students in the situation where their parents are unable to help them pay for college, but they will not qualify for a Pell Grant.
+The government has set up the Pell Grant program to help students in lower-income families attend college, but there are many students in the situation where their parents are unable to help them pay for college, but they will not qualify for a Pell Grant.
 This usually happens if the parents make above a set amount each year.
 The amount does not change based on family size and other conditions.
-Unfortunately, one of the questions is based on age and even if you are completely independent and your parents no longer claim you on their taxes, you may not be able to qualify for a Pell Grant.
+One of the questions is based on age and even if you are completely independent and your parents no longer claim you on their taxes, you may not be able to qualify for a Pell Grant.

 Begin by applying for need-based scholarships through your college and university.
 You can speak to the financial aid office at your school and explain the situation.
 There may be additional money available for situations like this at your college.
 They may also be more lenient than the FAFSA form in not including your parents’ income in these situations.

 You can also apply for national needs-based scholarships.
 Look through your job, and through your parents' employers to see if those organizations offer scholarships.
 Local community groups often offer scholarships.
 Even though the amounts may be smaller, the scholarships can add up and help reduce the amount that you need to earn or borrow in the future.
 Make a goal to apply to a set number of scholarships each year.

 Consider attending a more affordable university.
 Although private universities offer great programs, there are plenty of excellent state universities that can provide you with a quality education at a much more affordable price.
 Switching to a school with in-state tuition will likely save you more than you would have received in Pell Grant money.
 It is worth shopping around and considering the cost of tuition when choosing your school.
 This does not mean you have to go to community college first if that is not the right fit for you.